cypress-io/cypress/DEPLOY.md

 > :information_source: See the [publishing](#publishing) section for how to build, test and publish a new official version of the binary and `cypress` NPM package.

-## Set next version on CIs

-We build the NPM package and binary on all major platforms (Linux, Mac, Windows) on different CI providers.
-In order to set the version while building we have to set the environment variable with the new version on each CI provider *before starting the build*.

-Use script command `yarn set-next-ci-version` to do this.

-## Building
+## Building Locally

 ### Building the NPM package

-> :warning: Note: The steps in this section are automated in CI, and you should not generally need to do them yourself.
+> :warning: Note: The steps in this section are automated in CI, and you should not need to do them yourself when publishing.

 Building a new NPM package is very quick.